getdozer/dozer-docs/docs/configuration/flags.md

 ```

 #### `app_name`
-Determines the name of the Dozer application
+Determines the name of the Dozer application.
 **Type**: String

 #### `app_name`
-Determines the version of the Dozer application
+Determines the version of the Dozer application.
 **Type**: Integer

 #### `cache_dir`